 - Identify tables and columns that are rarely or never queried.
 They may be dropped.

-You can read about the data catalog at Spotify to find out more about how they are using metadata from SQL queries to enrich their data catalog.
+You can read about the data catalogue at Spotify to find out more about how they are using metadata from SQL queries to enrich their data catalogue.